armory/documentation/_spinnaker/armory_halyard.md

 ---
 ## hal armory dinghy webhooksecrets <provider> delete

 Delete Webhook secrets validations, only `github` provider is supported at this moment.
 Parameters are filters, this can be stacked and at least one should be passed in order to delete something.
-(Halyard >= ? add version)
+(Halyard >= 1.8.4)

 #### Usage
 ```